The Program for Collaborative Research in the Pharmaceutical Sciences Heading link

 Founded in 1982, the Program for Collaborative Research in the Pharmaceutical Sciences (PCRPS) is an internationally renowned research center for the study of biologically active natural products, formed as a program within the UIC College of Pharmacy.
-PCRPS was established to bring together interested faculty within the University of Illinois that share common research interests.
-The goal has been to pursue research and development projects collaboratively that are pertinent to the biomedical sciences in general and the pharmaceutical sciences in particular.
+PCRPS was established to bring together faculty and researchers within the University of Illinois that share common research interests.
+The goal has been to pursue research and development projects collaboratively that are pertinent to the biomedical sciences in general and the pharmaceutical and natural product sciences in particular.
 Between 1982 and 2020, PCRPS developed a number of legacy research and training programs.